HSF/hsf.github.io/howto-website.md

 Add a new file in `events/_posts` and follow the *front-matter* (see above) of the other files in there.
 The [Events](http://hepsoftwarefoundation.org/events.html) page and the ``Upcoming Events`` sidebar will be updated automatically.

+### Adding a training event

+For *training events* we have a special handling that lists all of these together on the [Training Working Group page](workinggroups/training.html).
+To create a new entry add a new markdown file into `Schools/_posts`.
+The exisiting entries are a guide to the metadata which is needed.

 ### Adding news or announcements

 Add a new file in `announcements/_posts` and follow the front matter of the other files in there.
 The front page will